Seminal Works of Interplanetary and Primordial Romance

 Bowen Tyler’s adventure begins with a terror-haunted voyage as a captive in an enemy submarine.
 It ends on the rocky shores of a lost world, an unmapped land forgotten by the rest of humanity, where primordial beasts and beast-men still live and fight as they did hundreds of thousands of years ago.
 What is the secret of this mysterious continent, where time has apparently stopped and where dinosaurs, saber-toothed tigers, and ape-men still struggle for their lives with tooth and claw?

-If you preorder Cosmic Epics and Savage Epics in any edition (paperback, hardcover, or Collector’s Edition) directly from our online store, your order will come with an elegant commemorative Edgar Rice Burroughs bookmark bearing the quote, “No fiction is worth reading except for entertainment.
+If you order Cosmic Epics and Savage Epics in any edition (paperback, hardcover, or Collector’s Edition) directly from our online store, your order will come with an elegant commemorative Edgar Rice Burroughs bookmark bearing the quote, “No fiction is worth reading except for entertainment.
 If it entertains and is clean, it is good literature, or of its kind.
 If it forms the habit of reading, in people who might not read otherwise, it is the best literature.”

 Bonus Trading Cards—While Supplies Last!